Luisinhoas/Causal-Inference-GP1-/README.md

 ##  Heteroscedasticity.

-Now we're going to check for the homoeskedasticity and no autocorrelation assumption.
+Now I'm going to check for the homoeskedasticity and no autocorrelation assumption.

 ```{r}
 library(olsrr)